 Our priority has been to deliver a top-quality multiplayer gaming experience for Feral's games, so this hasn’t yet been a consideration.
 Things may change in the future, but for now Calico is a Feral-only service!

 I always thought that Mac App Cats and #BeatFeral were great initiatives.
-After all, as more people gets access to online Multiplayer, the better for Mac gaming.
+After all, as more people get access to online Multiplayer, the better for Mac gaming.
 But to create an in-house game-matching service is a huge improvement.
-I can only encourage you to check it out if you usually buy your games on the Mac App Store.
+I can only encourage you to check it out if you usually buy your games on the MAS.